Badgers - Year 4

 Welcome to Badger class!
-Our teacher is Miss Wood, who has joined our school this year.
+Our teacher is Miss Wood, who is now entering her second year at Bedwell.
 She brings lots of new ideas with her, and is really keen to make our lessons as active and engaging as possible.

 Home learning ideas: